Coxa valga describes a deformity of the hip where there is an increased angle between the femoral neck and femoral shaft.

 - trauma causing growth plate arrest

-Coxa valga occurs where the angle formed between the neck of the femur and its shaft (also known as the caput-collum-diaphyseal (CCD) angle or the femoral angle of inclination) is increased beyond >140º.
+Coxa valga occurs when the angle formed between the neck of the femur and its shaft (also known as the caput-collum-diaphyseal (CCD) angle or the femoral angle of inclination) is increased beyond >140º.
 Normal is between 125-135º in adults, but can be 20-25º greater at birth and 10º greater in children.
 When the angle is <120º, this is considered coxa vara.

 Femoral anteversion and rotation can affect measurement accuracy and should be considered when measuring angles.